jvherck/dicebear/README.md

 ![Maintenance](https://img.shields.io/maintenance/yes/2024)
 ![PyPI - Status](https://img.shields.io/pypi/status/dicebear)

-Always keep an eye on https://jvh.gitbook.io/dicebear/ for updates and warnings about this packages!
+Always keep an eye on https://dicebear.vhjan.me/ for updates and warnings about this packages!

-[`dicebear`](https://pypi.org/project/dicebear/) is an API wrapper for https://dicebear.com.
+[`dicebear`](https://pypi.org/project/dicebear/) is a Python API wrapper for https://dicebear.com.
 Using this wrapper you can get custom avatars for your program. \
 For an example go to [`examples/dicebear.py`](https://github.com/jvherck/dicebear/tree/main/examples).